Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 Koolhaas was born in Rotterdam, Netherlands.
 His father was a novelist, critic, and screenwriter.
 His maternal grandfather, Dirk Roosenburg, was a Modernist architect.
 Koolhaas first studied scriptwriting at the Netherlands Film and Television Academy in Amsterdam.
 Koolhaas co-wrote The White Slave, a 1969 Dutch film noir.
 He was a journalist for the Haagse Post before studying at the Architectural Association School of Architecture in London followed in 1972 at Cornell.
 Koolhaas first came to public and critical attention with OMA (The Office for Metropolitan Architecture), the office he founded in 1975 with architects Elia Zenghelis, Zoe Zenghelis and Madelon Vriesendorp (Koolhaas's wife) in London.
 They were later joined by one of Koolhaas's students, Zaha Hadid, who later left to achieve success on her own.

 Koolhaas was a Professor in Practice of Architecture and Urban Design at the Graduate School of Design at Harvard.
 In 2000 Koolhaas won the Pritzker Prize.
-In 2005 he co-founded Volume Magazine together with Mark Wigley and Ole Bouman.
+In 2005 he co-founded Volume Magazine with Mark Wigley and Ole Bouman.
 In 2008 Time put him in their top 100 of The World's Most Influential People.
 He is well-known for projects such as the Seattle Public Library and the China Central Television Headquarters (CCTV).
 Adapted biography from Wikipedia.

 "Any architectural project we do takes at least four or five years, so increasingly there is a discrepancy between the acceleration of culture and the continuing slowness of architecture." —Rem Koolhaas